lucasrodes/whatstk/docs/source/api/cmd/cmd_graph.rst

     -id {date,hour,weekday,month}, --icount-date-mode {date,hour,weekday,month}
                             Select date mode.
 Only valid for
                             --type=interventions_count.
-    -ic, --icount-cummulative
+    -ic, --icount-cumulative
-                            Show values in a cummulative fashion.
+                            Show values in a cumulative fashion.
 Only valid for --type=interventions_count.
     -il, --icount-msg-length
                             Count an intervention with its number of characters.